-In case you have installed more than one dictionary for a certain language (e.g. a SoftMaker dictionary and a Hunspell dictionary), you can switch between these dictionaries anytime.
-Read the last section for details.
+Windows and Linux only: In case you have installed more than one dictionary for a certain language (e.g. a SoftMaker dictionary and a Hunspell dictionary), you can switch between these dictionaries anytime.

 For detailed information, see the pages that follow.